zenml-io/zenml/docs/book/mlops_stacks/container_registries/github.md

 description: Store container images in GitHub
 ---

-The GitHub container registry is a [container registry](./overview.md) flavor comes built-in with ZenML and uses the [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) to store container images.
+The GitHub container registry is a [container registry](./overview.md) flavor which comes built-in with ZenML and uses the [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) to store container images.